Increasing Interference Detection in Quantum Cryptography using the Quantum Fourier Transform: Conclusion

 \section{Conclusion}

 We have shown a novel two-pass approach to QKD using the QFT as well as a QFT-based approach to sending encrypted messages directly.
 These protocols allow for a greater chance of detecting an eavesdropper against certain attacks, including partial information leakage and many-copies attacks, than independent qubit measurement based approaches such as BB84.
 This paper then provides a formula to determine the probability of detecting an eavesdropper's presence under any verification scheme.
 As we showed through key examples, this formula allows for analyzing verification schemes of one's own to help determine the best scheme for each situation.
 Notably, our analysis shows that our QFT-based approach allows for detecting an eavesdropper even when the verification scheme is known to the attacker.
 Altogether our protocols provide for robust eavesdropping detection against more powerful eavesdroppers than other schemes can handle.
+We leave it to future work to validate that implementations of our protocols on real quantum devices match our theoretical results.